Edge-Marketing-and-Design/edgeDevFirebase/README.md

   logInErrorMessage: string;
   meta: object;
   roles: role[]; //see role below
-  specialPermissions: specialPermission[]; //see specialPermission bleow }
+  specialPermissions: specialPermission[]; //see specialPermission below
+  canAssignCollectionPaths: string[]; //an array of collectionPaths that the user has "assign" access to }

 // sub types of UserDataObject: